-Exit interviews and Procedures
+Exit Procedures

-Exit interviews will be scheduled for all employees leaving the district.
-Information on the continuation of benefits, release of information, and procedures for requesting references will be provided at this time.
 Separating employees are asked to provide the district with a forwarding address and phone number and complete a questionnaire that provides the district with feedback on his or her employment experience.
 All district keys, books, property including intellectual property, and equipment must be returned upon separation from employment.